agnesoft/adev/projects/atest/readme.md

 It is also a requirement for all values used in the expectations and matching to be printable.
 A printable value is any value for which `auto operator<<(std::ostream &stream, const T &value) -> std::ostream &` exists.
 If the operator does not exist it will result in a compiler error when compiling the test.
 The containers that have `begin()` and `end()` are automatically printed as arrays and thus only the internal type `T` might need to be made printable.
 A custom printing of the whole containers can still be provided by the user.

-## Filtering
+## Filtering & Listing

-The tests can be selected or filtered using the optional command line arguments:
+The tests can be listed, selected or filtered using the optional command line arguments:

 ```
 -?
 Display the help.
+--list, -l                     Lists tests.
+Can be combined with filters.
 --test=pattern, -t=pattern     Runs only the tests that matches the pattern.
 --suite-pattern, -s=pattern    Runs only test suites that matches the pattern.
 --filter-test=pattern          Skips tests that matches the pattern value.